 In pop culture, this verse has been rendered as an assurance that all who faithfully pay their tithes shall not be burned at the Lord’s coming.
 At times it is even referred to as “fire insurance” for all who comply.
 However true this assertion may be, such verses, like an onion, often contain concealed messages that are discovered only as the outer layers are peeled away.
 Elder Packer comments that "for His own reasons, the Lord provides answers to some questions, with pieces placed here and there throughout the scriptures.
 We are to find them; we are to earn them.
 In that way sacred things are hidden from the insincere."
 (Packer, Boyd K., The Mystery of Life, General Conference, October 1983).
 This verse, in particular, contains a subtle, yet most important, message that can only be discovered when we peel the onion and view it in light of this law as practiced by early Israel.
 In connection therewith, Leviticus 27 provides wonderful insight:

-And all the tithe of the land, whether of the seed of the land, or of the fruit of the tree, is the Lord’s: it is holy unto the Lord
+And all the tithe of the land, whether of the seed of the land, or of the fruit of the tree, is the Lord’s: it is holy unto the Lord.

 And concerning the tithe of the herd, or of the flock, even of whatsoever passeth under the rod, the tenth shall be holy unto the Lord.
 (Leviticus 27:32-33).